MS Excel Tutorial

 How to Open Microsoft Excel?

-When you open Excel 2016 for the first time, the Excel Start Screen will occur.
-From here, we'll be able to create a new workbook, choose a template, and access our recently edited workbooks.
+When the Excel opens, an interface will appear like this.
+From here, you can create a new workbook, choose a template, and access your recently edited workbooks.

 Quick Access Toolbar